toddnief/multi-task-bo/README.md

 All of the experiments are in the `deep-kernel-botorch.py` script.

-To run an experiment or change the configurations of an experiment, edit the constants at the beginning of the script.
+To run a different experiment or change the configurations of an experiment, edit the constants at the beginning of the script.

 The "random" experiment generates random data and performs multi-task optimization on random data.